The 2015 Sake Professional Course Level II

 incredibly charming kura environs.

-Day five will be a trip up to Nagai Shuzo in Gunma, a lovely
+Day five will be a trip up to Aoshima Shuzo in Shizuoka, a lovely kura with a maniacal

-Pricing: The cost for SPC2 \150,000 for the three days.
-As with SPC Level One, dinner will be included (excluding Friday), but other meals will not.
+Pricing: The cost for SPC2 will be 170,000 yen for the three days.
+As with SPC Level One, dinner will be included Monday, Wednesday and Thursday, but other meals will not.
+(Lunch but not dinner is included for Wedensday.)
 Travel expenses and accommodations are also separate.

 Those interested can make a reservation by sending me an email to that purport.
 Any questions?
 By all means, free l free to ask.